 Why have a consultation at Living Room Health Regenerative Treatments?

 Our innovative range of treatments goes beyond what’s available on the NHS.
-As well as providing a full opinion on your condition that includes all the traditional non-surgical and surgical options, our experienced consultants will also assess your suitability for our alternative biological therapies, Platelet Rich Plasma (PRP) and Activated Mesenchymal Pericyte Plasma (AMPP).
+As well as providing a full opinion on your condition that includes all the traditional non-surgical and surgical options, our experienced consultants will also assess your suitability for our alternative biological therapies, Platelet Rich Plasma (PRP), Monocytes Therapy and Activated Mesenchymal Pericyte Plasma (AMPP).

 Who will my consultation be with?

 Your consultation will be with one of our foot and ankle specialists, Mr. Nima Heidari, Mr. Nick Savva and Mr. Ansar Mahmood and will last approximately 30 minutes.
 You may be asked to attend for an MRI scan, prior to your appointment.